jayedeem/mf_storybook/README.md

 ## TODO

-- Figure out if both need to be restarted in order to receive new components/updated remoteEntry file
+- ~~Figure out if both need to be restarted in order to receive new components/updated remoteEntry file~~ (Restart both images to receive changes)